Kitware/CMake/Help/command/if.rst

 ``if(<variable|string> MATCHES regex)``
- True if the given string or variable's value matches the given regular condition.
+ True if the given string or variable's value matches the given regular expression.
 See :ref:`Regex Specification` for regex format.

  .. versionadded:: 3.9
   ``()`` groups are captured in :variable:`CMAKE_MATCH_<n>` variables.